yaohf777/boot.example/README.md

-# Spring boot example with SpringBootServletInitializer
+# Example based on SpringBootServletInitializer